GetDKAN/dkan_starter/docs/getting_started/getting-started.md

-# Getting Started

-* Create a Plan
+# Create a Project Plan
-* Signup for the tools you can use
-* Setup your local docker env
-* Create a new project

 Before you [[Create a new project]] read the following and either sign up for the tools you can use and / or create a plan to replace the default tools you can't.